Is a trademark application right for you?

 USPTO Publishes Mark

 If the examining attorney raises no objections to registration, or if the applicant overcomes all objections, the examining attorney will approve the mark for publication in the "Official Gazette," a weekly publication of the USPTO.
 The USPTO will send a notice of publication to the applicant stating the date of publication.
 After the mark is published in the "Official Gazette," any party who believes it may be damaged by registration of the mark has thirty (30) days from the publication date to file either an opposition to registration or a request to extend the time to oppose.
 An opposition is similar to a proceeding in a federal court, but is held before the Trademark Trial and Appeal Board (TTAB), an administrative tribunal within the USPTO.
 If no opposition is filed or if the opposition is unsuccessful, the application enters the next stage of the registration process.
+It can take three to four months from the time the notice of publication is sent before the applicant will receive official notice of the next status of the application.
+During this time, you should continue to monitor the status of your application through the TSDR system as explained above in Step 3.

 For more information about the TTAB, please watch the news broadcast-style video titled “TTAB” (video #13 in the TMIN series).